Emma Hartgrave was never supposed to fall for her bandmate—especially not him.

 “So… they’re thinking sexy outfits?
 Suggestive choreography?
 That kind of thing?”
 I asked, easing the others into it.

 “Exactly,” Wade confirmed.
 “Emma, it’ll centre on you, though.
-The rest of the band will need to lean into it too.
+The rest of the band will need to lean into it, too.
 Especially Liam.
 Visual cohesion.
-Marketing impact.”
+Marketing impact.
+Like we were designing a brand, not a band.”

 Liam made a face.

-“Ah,” Dan said, suddenly catching on.
-“So we’re gonna be what—like full-on sex symbols now?”
+“Ah,” Dan said, realization dawning across his face.
+“So we’re gonna be… what?
+Like full-on sex symbols now?”

 He immediately started doing some ridiculous body roll, gripping his shirt like he was on a runway.

-“I think we should so that as a band, first,” Salima added, sitting forward.
+“I think we should do so.
+As a band, first,” Salima added, sitting forward.
 “Full transparency.
 No holds barred.
 All of it.
 Then we’ll come back and let you know comfort levels.”

 “Agreed,” I said.